arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures33.md

 -------------------------

-ArangoDB supports asynchronous replication functionality since version 1.4, but replicating from a master server with multiple databases required manual fiddling on the slave for each individual database to replicate.
+ArangoDB supports asynchronous replication functionality since version 1.4, but replicating from a master server with multiple databases required manual setup on the slave for each individual database to replicate.
 When a new database was created on the master, one needed to take action on the slave to ensure that data for that database got actually replicated.
 Replication on the slave also was not aware of when a database was dropped on the master.

-3.3 adds server-global replication, which replicates all current and future databases from the master to the slave automatically after the initial start.
+3.3 adds server-global replication, which will replicates the current and future databases from the master to the slave automatically after the initial setup.

-In order to set up replication on a 3.3 slave for all databases of a given 3.3 master, there is now the so-called `globalApplier`.
-It has the same interface as the existing `applier`, but it will replicate from all databases on the master and not just a single one.
+In order to set up global replication on a 3.3 slave for all databases of a given 3.3 master, there is now the so-called `globalApplier`.
+It has the same interface as the existing `applier`, but it will replicate from all databases of the master and not just a single one.

 In order to start the replication on the slave and make it replicate all